madmachineio/docs/docs/reference/reference.md

 ---
-title: API References
+title: API Reference
 description: When you program your board, you can consult the references to use all functionalities.
 slug: /reference
 ---

-# API References
+# API Reference